 Nordic National Days

 On the 4th of July we celebrate our Independence Day.
-Nearly every country has a day that they celebrate their country’s formation or independence or freedom.
-Here is a short reminder of the Nordic independence days, three of which fall in June!
-This year we’re honoring these holidays with celebration kits for Denmark, Finland, Norway, and Sweden.
-Get ready for your favorite Nordic constitution day (or any Scandi get together) and be party-ready!
+Nearly every country has a day that they celebrate their country’s formation or independence.
+Here is a list of the Nordic national days, three of which fall in June!

 Denmark

 In Denmark, Constitution Day (Danish: Grundlovsdag) is observed on June 5th.
-This day honors the Danish Constitution.
 Both the first constitution establishing Denmark as a constitutional monarchy was signed on June 5th of 1849 and the current constitution of 1953 were signed on this date of their respective years.

 Denmark’s Constitutional Assembly